 Let’s quickly define EQ in a more general sense before getting into dynamic EQ specifically (click here to skip ahead to the section on Dynamic EQ).

-EQ/equalization is a process in audio that changed the balance (relative amplitude) between various frequency bands within an audio signal.
+EQ/equalization is a process in audio that changes the balance (relative amplitude) between various frequency bands within an audio signal.
 Equalization works by increasing or decreasing the level of some bands relative to other bands and effectively altering the frequency content of a signal.

 The terms “cutting” and “boosting” refer to the EQ decreasing and increasing the relative amplitude of a defined frequency band, respectively.